 Stephen King once wrote that books are a ‘uniquely portable magic’ and I wholeheartedly agree with him.
 I would love to be traveling all the time, however, I have to work and study and generally live an adult life so that’s not really a possibility.
 What I can do, and love to do, is read.
 When you read you can travel to many wonderful and magical places without ever leaving the comfort of your own home.
+Especially during the current crisis with so many people in self-isolation, it’s more important than ever to become armchair tourists.
 Below are some of my favourite books that make me want to travel, and sometimes believe I already am.
 I’m not talking here about specific travel books but general fiction that has such a pull that you can’t help but want to visit these amazing places.

 The Stravaganza Series by Mary Hoffman